shmcminn/digitalframeworks-spring19/assignment4.md

 Think about an area you're interested in, and come up with a dataset you wish existed.
 Then submit the following:

-* A description of the question you're curious about
+* A description of the question you're curious about, and an explanation about how this data could turn into a story.
 * A list of the things you want to know about any data point
 * An explanation of how you'd go about collecting that data (you don't actually have to do it on an ongoing basis, especially if it involves staking something out, just tell me how you would do it).
 * A table including at least two data points in this dataset